sw360/sw360chores/deployment/README.md

 folder `../../packaging`.

-Alternatively you can use the script `./prepare.sh`, which invokes the build process for the dependencies and copies them to the appropriate location.
+Alternatively you can use the script `./prepare.sh`, which invokes the build process for the dependencies and copies them to the appropriate location, without the dependency to `rake` resp.
+Ruby.

 ### Step 2: Build the docker images (only needed initially and for updating the environment)
 For building the currently in `configuration.env` configured part one can use the command